 Going to court to settle a child custody dispute is not always best.
 Some parents fear that taking legal action will drive fear and anger, causing physical and psychological fights.
 From a legal standpoint, child custody disputes are complicated and often difficult to settle.
 For parents, the process is emotionally draining and often very expensive.
 Except for cases involving abuse, we recommend that couples try to exhaust all other options before going to court.

-Contact The Child Custody Lawyers At Bours & Lucero, LLC
+Contact The Child Custody Lawyers At Terenzini & Lucero, LLC

-No matter what family law issues you face, the lawyers of Bours & Lucero, LLC, will always give confidential and caring legal advice to ensure your children are given the love and attention they deserve.
+No matter what family law issues you face, the lawyer of Terenzini & Lucero, LLC, will always gives confidential and caring legal advice to ensure your children are given the love and attention they deserve.
 To set up a consultation, call us at 240-428-0933 or fill out our online contact form.